onap/archived-dmaap-messagerouter-messageservice/docs/offeredapis/offeredapis.rst

 | partitionKey       |                              | QueryParam       | String     |           | N           | String value                   | ?Partitionkey=123           |
 +--------------------+------------------------------+------------------+------------+-----------+-------------+--------------------------------+-----------------------------+

-**NOTE**: Publishers/user should have access on the topics.
-The user (id) and permissions details needs to be in AAF.
+**NOTE**: To publish data to the authenticated topic, Publisher must have the AAF permission org.onap.dmaap.mr.topic|:topic.<topic name>|pub.
+Publishers may use DMaaP BusController for provisoning the AAF permissions

 Response Parameters
 ===================